Top 8 Enterprise Video Platforms for 2022

 The inability to access, sort, or manage valuable videos is one of the most concerning collaboration issues for businesses.
 This problem is solved with an enterprise video platform that provides centralized, secure video asset management.
 EVPs increase the effectiveness, scalability, and security of enterprise video.
 They give an organization the tools they need to design a seamless, customized buyer experience that increases engagement, creates a full pipeline, and shortens deal cycles.

-Users can also access a variety of video use cases, such as e-learning, employee training, company meetings, video walkthroughs, and more.
+Users can also access a variety of video use cases, such as e-learning video, employee training, company meetings, video walkthroughs, and more.
 These, in turn, have the potential to greatly improve corporate activities and results across the enterprise.

 One of the main selling points of EVPs is live streaming, which has become a significant part of business communication.
 A survey by Haivision revealed that 55% of businesses use live video for in-workplace broadcasts, while 29% stream live video daily.
 Having its own secure, controllable platform for streaming critical business information to offices worldwide is a significant advantage for an enterprise instead of relying on a consumer OVP.